WojciechO/UdacityDS_dog_breed_capstone/README.md

 ## Metrics
-To assess the dog breed prediction
+Accuracy was used to assess the dog breed prediction model.
+There are 133 dog breeds in the training data set and final metric was calculated as average accuracy from all classes.
+The metric showed great improvement as we moved through different deep learning architecture:
+* building a CNN from a scratch achieved ~3% of acuraccy
+* Using transfer learning from VGG16 model by removing the final dense layer and training it on the dog pictures only, increased the accuracy to 45%
-Final model achieves average accuracy of 81% across all breeds.
+* Final approach used the transfer learning from ResNet50 model.
+After removing the final dense layer an additional Convoluted layer was added, followed by Global Average Pooling layer and the dense layer.
+Additionally droput and regularisation was included to tackle overfitting.
+The final model achieves average accuracy of 81% across all breeds.

 # Application overview